 Tim worked at the Champlain Valley Office of Economic Opportunity from 2005 to 2006, assisting low-income residents in Vermont’s 250 mobile home parks to improve conditions in their communities.
 He remains inspired by the many residents who stood up for their rights, and who stepped up to help neighbors in need.

-Since the Fall of 2006, Tim has been the Project Manager at Cathedral Square, a nationally recognized non-profit developer of high quality affordable housing for seniors and people with disabilities.
-In his role at CSC, he’s managed projects creating or renovating 392 apartments with combined budgets exceeding $30 million.
+Beginning in the Fall of 2006, Tim became the Project Manager at Cathedral Square, a nationally recognized non-profit developer of high quality affordable housing for seniors and people with disabilities.
+In his role at CSC, he managed projects creating or renovating 396 apartments with combined budgets exceeding $30 million.

 In 2008, Tim was elected to the Vermont State Senate and re-elected in 2010 and 2012.
-Now in his third term, Tim has sponsored bills and been a leader on issues ranging from Marriage Equality, to Universal Health Care, to protecting middle-class taxpayers.
+Now in his third term, Tim has sponsored bills and been a leader on issues ranging from Marriage Equality, to health care reform, to protecting middle-class taxpayers.
 Learn more about Tim’s Senate work here.

 Tim serves on the board of directors of Housing Foundation, Inc., a non-profit that manages hundreds of affordable housing units throughout Vermont, and on the Judicial Nominating Board.
 He has also served on the Board of Spectrum Youth and Family Services, an organization serving at-risk youth.
 He also coached in the Old North End little league, and has volunteered in the Barnes Elementary School.